-Coda: Post 23.12.11 quake swarm, including 5.8, 5.3, 6.0 mag quakes, Northlands Mall car park was closed & fence cordoned for safety checking.
+Post 23.12.11 quake swarm, including 5.8, 5.3, 6.0 mag quakes, Northlands Mall car park was closed & fence cordoned for safety checking.
 Langdons Rd entrance, glass sliding doors were broken & boarded.
-Gotta ask why planners, engineers, architects & builders continued using glass sliding doors in a quake zone?
+Why did planners, engineers, architects & builders continue using glass sliding doors in a quake zone?

 In quake power cuts, glass sliding doors became death traps.
 When the 23.12.11 quakes struck, people headed for mall exits en masse.
 If doors jammed closed, imagine the mayhem.

 Across Langdons Rd, the Public Library was closed.
 On nearby Main Nth Rd, National Bank was closed for safety checking.